 What are the pros and cons of retiring in Canada?

-Retiring in Canada is largely regarded as a positive experience, with welcoming people, great healthcare, and exceptional public safety.
+Retiring in Canada is largely regarded as a positive experience, with a friendly populace, accessible healthcare, and exceptional public safety.
 But before deciding on retirement in Canada, it is important to consider both its advantages and disadvantages.

 Pros of retiring in Canada